flutils/frontline-registry-cleaner/README.md

 ## PC Optimization For The 21st Century ##

-**[FLCleaner 3.0][flcleaner.com]** is **stack manager** software (designed to optimize computing systems).
+**[FLCleaner 3.0][flcleaner.com]** is a **stack manager** (designed to optimize computing systems).

-Whilst working similarly to other PC optimization tools, it has a distinct difference in that it works on the *platform* level, rather than system.
+Whilst working similarly to other **PC optimization tools**, it has a distinct difference in that it works on the *platform* level, rather than the *system*.
 Its purpose is to help system administrators manage the [solution stack](https://en.wikipedia.org/wiki/Solution_stack) in real time ↴

 ![FLCleaner 3.0][flcleaner]

 -- <br />
-Calling the product a "stack manager" doesn't mean it works differently.
+All other system optimization software is out of date.

-The product works inasmuch the same way as other PC Optimization tools - checking your system for pre-defined criteria & prompting you to "fix" the inconsistencies.
+**FLCleaner 3.0** works similarly to PC Optimization tools → checking your system for pre-defined criteria & prompting you to "fix" the problems.
 The difference lies in *how* it does this.

-Current PC Optimization software has a major drawback, in that it *only* works on the system level.
-This means that it is pre-programmed to identify *specific* elements of the OS
+Current PC Optimization software has a *major* drawback - they *only* work on the system level.
+This means that they are *all* pre-programmed to identify *specific* elements of the OS, and maybe some higher-level solutions for applications.

 With [FLCleaner 3.0][flcleaner.com], you're now able to monitor, manage and optimize these resources from a single location.